-The traces of spinal marrow and cord can seldom be distinguished in the tumour, opposite the division in the spine; but it sometimes happens, that the medulla spinalis is diffused and expanded over the inner surface of the cyst, with the dilated membranes of which the pia mater seems divided into stripes on its surface; and it appears to be deficient as a cord in the site of the tumour, and again collects beyond the tumour, in shape and substance and feeling like the medulla spinalis and spinal cord.
-In other cases, the medulla spinalis or "a substance of an apparently similar nature is continued into the sacrum."
+The traces of spinal marrow and chord can seldom be distinguished in the tumor, opposite the division in the spine; but it sometimes happens, that the medulla spinalis is diffused and expanded over the inner surface of the cyst, with the dilated membranes of which the pia mater seems divided into stripes on its surface; and it appears to be deficient as a chord in the site of the tumor, and again collects beyond the tumor, in shape and substance and feeling like the medulla spinalis and spinal chord.
+In other cases, the medulla spinalis or " a substance of an apparently similar nature is continued into the sacrum."
 See Tulpius, Morgagni, Abernethy, &c.